Skip to main content

 MathfieldElement

-The MathfieldElement class represent a DOM element that displays math equations.
+The MathfieldElement class is a DOM element that provides a math input field.

-The MathfieldElement class provides special properties and methods to control the display and behavior of <math-field> elements.
+The MathfieldElement class provides additional properties and methods to control the display and behavior of <math-field> elements.

-You will usually instantiate a MathfieldElement using the <math-field> tag in HTML.
-However, if necessary you can also create it programmatically using new MathfieldElement().
+To instantiate a MathfieldElement use the <math-field> tag in HTML.
+You can also instantiate a MathfieldElement programmatically using new MathfieldElement().

 // 1.
 Create a new MathfieldElement